FREE UK Delivery

 Can I Dim my Wall Lights or use Smart Bulbs?

 If you’re creating a layered lighting scheme, being able to control brightness is key.
-Check whether the wall light is dimmable, and make sure it’s compatible with your dimmer type.
+Check whether the wall light is dimmable, and make sure it’s compatible with your dimmer type, especially for LEDs where trailing edge dimmers usually work best.

 Smart home integration is also on the rise, many modern lights can now be controlled via apps or voice assistants due to the growing popularity of smart bulbs.